-George Hyzler graduated Doctor of Laws from the University of Malta in 1979 and obtained a Diploma in European Integration from the University of Amsterdam in 1980.
+George Hyzler graduated with a doctorate in law from the University of Malta in 1979 and obtained a Diploma in European Integration from the University of Amsterdam in 1980.

 Dr Hyzler was a founding partner of the firm GVZH Advocates (initially GVTH Advocates), from which he retired following his appointment by unanimous resolution of the House of Representatives as its first Commissioner for Standards in Public Life on 30 October 2018.
 In his legal profession he practised mainly in commercial and civil law, predominantly in the field of corporate law.
 He has sat on the board of directors of a number of private and state-owned companies.